JessicaMBlanton/Rmd_4_TRMD/README.md

 **Products of this Repo:**

-- Create instructional materials to use for teaching concepts
+- Create instructional materials from which to teach concepts
-- Create template checklist for instructors and students around Reproducibility and ethics
+- Create template checklist for instructors and students around openness, reproducibility, and ethics
-- Create a template .Rmd that instructors may offer to students
+- Create a template .Rmd that instructors may customize